react-native-camera/react-native-camera/docs/installation.md

 <details>
   <summary>Additional information in case of problems</summary>

-  _Note:_ You might need to adjust your Podfile following the example below:
+  You might need to adjust your Podfile following the example below:

   ```ruby
   target 'yourTargetName' do